 File for divorce.
 Once you’ve determined that reconciliation and legal separation is not an option, review with your attorney to discuss the different types of divorces.
 Use your judgement when deciding between a contested and an uncontested divorce.

-Do you need a contested or uncontested divorce?
+Do you need a contested or uncontested divorce or collaborative law?

 The word uncontested means that neither you nor your spouse plans to argue about the terms of your divorce.
 This type of divorce proceeds quickly through the courts, and family judges prefer it to any other kind.
 That is because multiple hearings, testimonies, and arguments over assets and debts are not usually required.
 But even when pursuing an uncontested divorce, you still want to get the best terms possible.
 That is why, when crafting a divorce agreement with your spouse, you need experienced divorce attorneys to guide you.
 We will work with you to determine what terms are fair and reasonable.
 At this point, all that is left to do is to craft a divorce agreement and present it to the court with the request to dissolve the union.